 $43,095,175

-The film was written and directed by Richard LaGravenese.
-The film depicts the struggles and efforts put in by an English teacher, Erin Gruwell, to connect with and help the students of Woodrow Wilson Classical High School.
+Written and directed by Richard LaGravenese, the film follows the story of Erin Gruwell, a determined English teacher who strives to connect with her students at Woodrow Wilson Classical High School.

 Drama